idamoltke/LocalNgsRelate/README.md

 ### Making input data
 Below we describe how the data in the folder exampledata was made as an example of how input data to LocalNgsRelate can be made.
 Running the commands yourself will take some time, so feel free to skip that and simply jump to the description of how to run LocalNgsRelate below.

-To make the example input files in exampldata we first downloaded bamfiles for 101 LWK samples sequenced to about 6x from here:
+To make the example input files in exampledata we first downloaded bamfiles for 101 LWK samples sequenced to about 6x from here:

 ```
 ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/